Charlie-Walsh/milestone-1/README.md

 ### Imagery

-*  My hero image will be there to engage the customer and show what can be possible with what they are paying for.
+*  My hero image will be there to engage the customer and show the miniature hobby entails.
 There will also be a gallery of previous customers' minis from beginner and veteran painters.

 ## Testing